elmahio/documentation/docs/elmah-io-apps-mailman.md

+---
+title: Set up mail notifications on new errors
+description: The Mailman app for elmah.io sends out an email to an address of your choice, every time a new error is logged.
+---

 # Install Mailman App for elmah.io

 > The Mailman app is deprecated.
-Use an email rule available on the *Rules* tab for more a more advanced email integration.
+Use an email rule available on the *Rules* tab for a more advanced email integration.

 The Mailman app for elmah.io sends out an email to an address of your choice, every time a new error is logged.